-In 2017, Australia contributed AUD5,150,000 to mine action.
+In 2018, Australia contributed AUD 10,480,000 to mine action.
 Australia funded mine action programs in Afghanistan, Cambodia, Colombia, and Iraq through the United Nations Mine Action Service (UNMAS).
-As well as UNMAS, Australia also provided funding to international organisations involved in mine action including, Geneva International Centre for Humanitarian Demining (GICHD), the International Committee of the Red Cross (ICRC), Geneva Call, Humanity and Inclusion (previously Handicap International) and the International Campaign to Ban Landmines - Cluster Munition Coalition (ICBL-CMC).
+As well as UNMAS, Australia also provided funding to international organisations involved in mine action including, Geneva International Centre for Humanitarian Demining (GICHD), the International Committee of the Red Cross (ICRC), Humanity and Inclusion and the International Campaign to Ban Landmines - Cluster Munition Coalition (ICBL-CMC).

-During the reporting period, in both Palau and Cambodia, Australia worked with other donors to ensure effective coordination and cooperation.
-Australia participated meetings of the Mine Action Support Group, which seeks to coordinate international responses to ERW contamination.
-Australia is also an active supporter of the UNMAS and made financial contributions to UNMAS's work in Iraq, Afghanistan and Colombia.
-Australia also provided input to the development by UNMAS of the United Nations Improvised Explosive Device Disposal Standards.
-Australia continued to serve as Sponsorship Coordinator for the Anti-Personnel Mine Ban Convention.
+During the reporting period, in Cambodia, Australia worked with other donors to ensure effective coordination and cooperation.
+Australia participated in meetings of the Mine Action Support Group, which seeks to coordinate international responses to ERW contamination.
+Australia is also an active supporter of the UNMAS and made financial contributions to UNMAS's work in Iraq, Afghanistan.